guiqvlaixi2164-max/Jiaqi_Data-Science-1/README.md

 os is a built-in Python library and does not require installation.<br>
 To configure your environment, first please ensure that Python 3.8+ is already installed.
 Next, Open a terminal and choose one of the following ways to type in:<br>
 *Option 1 (conda)*
-（**If you are using Git Bash, please do not use Option 1.** This option is for Anaconda Prompt and Windows PowerShell.)
+（**If you want to use Git Bash here, please do not use Option 1.** This option is for Anaconda Prompt and Windows PowerShell.)
 ```
+cd your_folder_path
+cd Jiaqi_Data-Science-1
 conda env create -f environment.yml
 conda activate iris-env
 ```